hadley/adv-r/Preface.Rmd

     provide more consistent behaviour for out-of-bounds indices.

-*   Chapter \@ref(control-flow), "Control flow", is a new chapter: somehow I previously managed to forget about such important tools like `if` and `for`!
+*   Chapter \@ref(control-flow), "Control flow", is a new chapter: somehow I previously forgot about important tools like `if` statements and `for` loops!

 *   Chapter \@ref(functions), "Functions", has an improved ordering, introduces the pipe (`%>%`) as a third way to compose functions (Section